oniehuis/JuChrom.jl/docs/src/man/mapping_overview.md

 The transformed intensities are now expressed per unit of retention index rather than per unit time, reflecting the change of variables.

+!!! note "Use ion-specific retention times for sequential MS data"
+    The Jacobian must be evaluated at the retention coordinate of the measurement whose intensity is transformed.
+For a chromatographic trace with one intensity per scan, the scan retention time is the appropriate coordinate.
+For sequentially scanned MS data, however, different m/z channels in the same scan are measured at slightly different times.
+In that case, a single scan-level Jacobian applies the same correction to all ions in a scan and is only an approximation.

+    For the most accurate RT -> RI transformation of ion traces or MS scan matrices, first correct the scan retention time to the acquisition time of the specific m/z channel, then evaluate the Jacobian at that ion-specific retention time:

+    ```julia
+    rt_ion = mzretention(scan_retention, mz; order=:descending, ...)
+    ri_ion = applymap(mapper, rt_ion)
+    jacobian = derivmap(mapper, rt_ion)
+    intensity_per_ri = intensity_per_rt / jacobian
+    ```

+    This distinction is mainly relevant for sequential quadrupole-like acquisition.
+For simultaneous m/z acquisition, or when the m/z scan duration is negligible relative to chromatographic peak widths and mapper curvature, the scan-level Jacobian can be a reasonable approximation.

 ## Mapping tools at a glance